slackapi/steno/README.md

 [![Build Status](https://travis-ci.org/slackapi/steno.svg?branch=master)](https://travis-ci.org/slackapi/steno)

+> ⚠ We are not actively developing the Steno project at this time.
+Please stay tuned for updated testing tools from your friends at @slackapi 👋

 Steno is a tool for recording and replaying HTTP requests and responses, to and from the Slack Platform, in order to generate testing fixtures for a Slack App.